Home

 The Cathedral itself was designed by a French architect Felipe Bertres in 1845.
 After work on it began, it's design was modified to a more neoclassic style by Welshman León Musnier, and construction was finally completed in 1915 by Italian Victor Querezolo (truly an international effort, you could say).

-If you are physically up to it, you can climb the stairs that wind up the belfry to look out over the plaza and the city (BE CAREFUL right around the top of the hour - the bells ring REALLY LOUDLY!)
+If you are physically up to it, you can climb the stairs that wind up to the cathedral clock tower to look out over the plaza and the city (BE CAREFUL right around the top of the hour - the bells ring REALLY LOUDLY!)
 For this, you do not enter the church.
 Walk up the front steps of the church and prior to entering, turn to a door located to the right of the cathedral front door.
 Inside you'll find a desk.
 The entry fee is Bs.
 5. You can then climb up a narrow winding stairwell to the top of the belfry - a great place to view the city and take photos.
 And if you are emotionally up to it, you MIGHT be able to convince one of the priests to take you down into the catacombs underground, beneath the church.

 The church and its impressive walls and altar are also worthy of a walk-through.
 You could visit the museum, climb the belfry and (maybe) visit the catacombs all within just 2 hours or so.
 In all, you'll get to learn about the history of Santa Cruz, and look out over its present and future.